How to Get a New Car Title in California

 - The make, model and fuel type of the vehicle.

 - The vehicle’s license plate number.

-- Vehicle owner information, including the full name(s) and driver license number(s) of the vehicle owner and co-owners.
+- Vehicle owner information, including the full name(s) and CA driver’s license number(s) of the vehicle owner and co-owners.

 - Lienholder/title holder information (if applicable), including the name and address.